tychay/one-click-child-theme/readme.txt

 = I already modified my CSS in the existing theme?
 How do I use One Click Child Theme to fix this? =

-You can wait for the theme to get updated and have it break it, of you can:
+You can wait for the theme to get updated and have it break it, or you can:

 1. Go through the steps for installing and running the plugin above to create a child theme
 2. Click on the [Appearance &gt; Editor](http://codex.wordpress.org/Appearance_Editor_SubPanel) in your admin dashboard menu (or network admin menu if multi-site).